jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ```

 W> The `TeX-MML-AM_CHTML` configuration in the example above very
-W> general, and therefore larger, than other configurations.
+W> general, and therefore larger than other configurations.
 It is
 W> useful as a default to get started, but you'll most likely want to
 W> use a more appropriate, specific configuration for production use,
 W> for better performance.